 A graduate degree may be helpful for those looking to advance in the field.
-There are a number of master’s and Ph.D. programs available in journalism.
-A graduate degree can be used for those interested in attaining jobs in high-level news careers, education, researching, and advertising and public relations.
-A graduate degree may help those looking to advance in the field.
+There are a number of master’s and PhD programs available in journalism.
+A graduate degree and/or in-depth knowledge in the field that a journalist will cover would most likely be a requirement for a high-level position.
+An advanced degree in education or public relations are highly applicable.
 The American Society of Newspaper Editors (ASNE) offers some good suggestions for finding your first newspaper internship or job.

 Top Sites for Finding Internships and Jobs

 Journalism is an exciting and competitive field requiring perseverance.
-Here are some top sites for finding internships and jobs in the field of journalism.
+Here are some top sites for finding internships and jobs in the industry.
 Employers seek qualified candidates with relevant experience when making their hiring decisions.
-Completing several internships in different publications will increase the chances of getting hired as a full-time employee.
+Completing several internships in different publications will increase the likelihood of becoming a full-time employee.
 Most entry-level positions are available at small broadcast stations and publications.